 Markham also plans to upgrade its Emergency Operations Centre so it will be fully functional whether staff are working on-site or remotely.
 It will put funds towards its Trees for Tomorrow program and will continue to prune street trees through the Neighbourhood Tree Maintenance program.
 Properly pruned trees sustain less damage from storms and won’t block roads and sidewalks, the City notes.
 Finally, the City will replace 595 street trees that have died.

-“We know that this funding will continue to support the City of Markham to work through the challenges that we have all faced over a year while building to making our city more green and more friendly, a place to live, to work and play and certainly to help it be more friendly,” says Minister of Small Business, Export Promotion and International Trade and Markham-Thornhill MP Mary Ng.
+“We know that this funding will continue to support the City of Markham to work through the challenges that we have all faced over a year while building to making our city more green and more friendly, a place to live, to work and play and certainly to help it be more friendly,” says Mary Ng, Minister of Small Business, Export Promotion and International Trade and Markham-Thornhill MP.

-Mayor Frank Scarpitti, Minister of Small Business, Export Promotion and International Trade MP Mary Ng and Markham–Thornhill MPP Logan Kanapathi join members of Markham City Council for the infrastructure announcement.
-Photo courtesy of the City of Markham.
+Photo: Mayor Frank Scarpitti, Minister of Small Business, Export Promotion and International Trade MP Mary Ng and Markham–Thornhill MPP Logan Kanapathi join members of Markham City Council for the infrastructure announcement.